Hi,

 Made by human

-I’m just drawn to making things with my hands and obsessing over details.
+I’m drawn to making things with my hands and obsessing over details.
 There are more efficient ways to make things.
-Hand stitching isn’t better than machine stitching, and it sure as hell isn’t faster.
-But there’s something intangible about knowing someone paid attention to every single stitch that creates a connection between you and me.
-I like that.
+But there’s something intangible about knowing someone paid attention to every single stitch

 A little about the leather